gazamba/gazamba/README.md

 ## Hi there, I'm Gabriel 🚀

-My journey in technology began with a fascination for how things work behind the scenes.
-This curiosity evolved into a career where I thrive on delivering innovative, scalable, and reliable solutions.
-From crafting seamless integrations to building modern applications, I enjoy the process of transforming ideas into reality through code.
+My journey in technology started with a fascination for how things work behind the scenes, and this curiosity has grown into a career where I specialize in delivering innovative, scalable, and reliable solutions.
+From crafting seamless integrations to building modern applications, I enjoy transforming ideas into reality through code.

-With a strong foundation in data integration and enterprise platforms, I’ve honed my ability to design and implement custom solutions tailored to client needs.
-My experience in navigating complex challenges has enabled me to deliver meaningful results in collaborative, Agile-driven environments.

-I’ve been diving deeper into modern development practices, exploring tools and frameworks that empower me to build robust and user-friendly applications.
-At the same time, I’m passionate about exploring emerging technologies that have the potential to redefine how we interact with systems and data.
-This intersection of cutting-edge tools and transformative trends excites me as I envision a future where innovation drives meaningful change.
+I’m constantly exploring the latest development practices and diving deeper into tools and frameworks that empower me to build robust, user-friendly applications.
+My passion for emerging technologies, particularly Web3 and AI, drives me to discover innovative ways to redefine how we interact with systems and data.

-What drives me is the opportunity to learn, innovate, and contribute to projects that make a difference.
-I thrive in collaborative teams that value curiosity and growth, and I’m eager to bring my blend of technical expertise and creative problem-solving to build the next generation of technology solutions.
+What excites me is the opportunity to learn, innovate, and contribute to projects that make a difference.
+I thrive in collaborative teams that value curiosity, growth, and creative problem-solving, and I’m eager to bring my technical expertise and vision to build the next generation of technology solutions.

 ### Skills 💼
 **Frontend Development:** Typescript, Javascript, React, Next.js, Tailwind <br/>
-**Backend Development:** Next.js, Node.js, Java, Spring Boot, API Development, OAuth <br/>
+**Backend Development:** Next.js, Node.js, Java, Spring Framework, API Development, OAuth <br/>
 **Database:** SQL, Postgres, Supabase, Prisma, SAP Hana <br/>
 **Blockchain & Web3:** Ethereum, Smart Contracts, Solidity, EVM, Hardhat, Ethers.js, OpenZeppelin <br/>
 **Testing:** Jest, JUnit, Chai<br/>
 **DevOps & Tools:** Git, CI/CD, Vercel, Postman, SAP BTP, CPI, AWS <br/>
+**AI & ML:** OpenAI API, LangChain, AI-driven Web3 solutions <br/>